Schumzy/R_RESTApi/README.md

 * **empty model**: This model does not uses the input data and predicts always the number 0.
 * **small model**: This model does use the input data.
 It was trained with random forest by using 50 trees and 60000 observations.
 * **large model**: This model does use the input data.
 It was trained with random forest by using 500 trees and 60000 observations.

+The [docs](https://github.com/IndustrialML/R_RESTApi/tree/master/docs) directory contains detailed information about the three projects.

+The three projects were deployed on an Azure Linux Virtual Machine (VM).
+Details about the configuration of the VM can be found in the file [Configure_Azure_Linux_VM.md](https://github.com/IndustrialML/R_RESTApi/blob/master/docs/Configure_Azure_Linux_VM.md) in the docs directory.

 ## Plumber